 Dr. Martyn Lloyd-Jones stood at a significant turning point in the history of homiletics.
-While modern preachers often assume a fluid style of preaching for the sake of modern listeners, Dr. Lloyd-Jones warned against the rising tendency for the congregation to dictate the pulpit.
+While modern preachers often assume a fluid style of preaching for the sake of modern listeners, Dr. Lloyd-Jones warned against the rising tendency for the congregation to dictate from the pulpit.
 What is the relationship between the pew and the pulpit?
 How are preachers to understand their method of preaching in light of their congregation?
-In this intriguing lecture from the “Preaching and Preaching” series, Dr. Lloyd-Jones cautions that ministers must not be swept away by objections to traditional pulpit ministry.
-He outlines the new arguments that were being promoted as the most effective way to reach modern man with the Gospel.
-Responding point-by-point to these new homiletical methods, Dr. Lloyd-Jones counters them from a theological point of view by seeking to understand the nature of man, the unity of the church, and the role of the Holy Spirit in preaching.
-Always seeking to find balance, however, Dr. Lloyd-Jones also examines 1 Corinthians 9:19-23 and highlights the importance of flexibility within the pulpit.
-Listen as Dr. Lloyd-Jones helps preachers discern a balanced approach to task of preaching to a modern congregation.
+In this sermon titled “The Congregation” from the “Preaching and Preaching” series, Dr. Lloyd-Jones cautions that ministers must not be swept away by objections to traditional pulpit ministry.
+He outlines the new arguments that were being promoted as the most effective way to reach modern listeners with the gospel.
+Responding point-by-point to these new homiletical methods, Dr. Lloyd-Jones counters them from a theological point of view by seeking to understand the nature of humanity, the unity of the church, and the role of the Holy Spirit in preaching.
+Always seeking to find balance, however, Dr. Lloyd-Jones also examines 1 Corinthians 9:19–23 and highlights the importance of flexibility within the pulpit.
+Listen as Dr. Lloyd-Jones helps preachers discern a balanced approach to preaching to a modern congregation.

 About Dr. Martyn Lloyd-Jones